Enter password to view case study

 The downstream effects were real: slow onboarding, inconsistent setups, duplicate records, and support teams spending significant time just locating the right data before they could actually solve a problem.

-Full ownership, from blank page to shipped product
+My role- full ownership, from blank page to shipped product

 Because COAT is a host for other teams’ tooling (Common Org, Common User/Bridge, Connected Customer, Common Vehicle Inventory), a big part of my work was establishing patterns and standards that each adopting team could build within.
 Designing the system, not just the screens.